DavidPesta/SiteBase/README.md

   - if( ! is_dir( DATA . "/Page" ) ) mkdir( DATA . "/Page", 0777, true );

 - If a data file is needed by a library, create a folder inside of the data folder with the name of the library, then put the data files for the use of that library in there

+- If a controller needs to access the database and the SQL is rather trivial for a particular logical process, then just put the SQL in the controller.
+But if, for a logical process, the SQL is not trivial, there are multiple SQL calls involved, and/or there is data logic processing needed, that should be abstracted away into a separate model file that resides in the same folder as the page.

+- If a model file has a method that needs to be used across two different pages, then you should make a common library out of it and organize it in the library folder

 ## License